bessagroup/f3dasm/paper/paper.md

 # Summary
 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 The process of structural and materials design involves a continuous search for the most efficient design based on specific criteria.
-The varying boundary conditions applied to the material or structure can result in vastly different optimal compositions.
-In particular, the design of material systems is faced with a high-dimensional engineering space due to the overwhelming number of potential combinations that can create distinct materials.
+The different boundary conditions applied to the material or structure can result in vastly different optimal compositions.
+In particular, the design of materials is faced with a high-dimensional solution space due to the overwhelming number of potential combinations that can create distinct materials.
 Unfortunately, this extensive design space poses a significant challenge to accelerate the optimization process.
 The immense number of possibilities makes it impractical to conduct experimental investigations of each concept.
-As a result, data-driven computational analyses have been a method of interest to explore these design spaces.
+As a result, data-driven computational analyses have been a method of interest for efficiently traversing these design spaces.

-Although these specific applications may differ, the data-driven modelling and optimization process remains the same, as illustrated in \autoref{fig:f3dasm-overview}.
+Although specific applications may differ, the data-driven modelling and optimization process remains the same, as illustrated in \autoref{fig:f3dasm-overview}.
+We introduce a software library based on the framework for data-driven design and analysis of structures and materials (`f3dasm`) [@Bessa2017]: a systematic approach for inverting the material design process.

 Therefore, we introduce the framework for data-driven design and analysis of structures and materials (`f3dasm`): an attempt to develop a systematic approach of inverting the material design process.

 ![Schematic of global framework for data-driven material systems design/modeling [@Bessa2017].\label{fig:f3dasm-overview}](f3dasm_bessa_overview.png)